 Washington Fair Housing Laws

-The Washington Fair Housing Law protects tenants against discrimination based on the state's protected classes.
+The Washington Fair Housing Law avoids housing discrimination by protecting tenants based on the state's protected classes.
 The classes include race, familial status, national origin, color, religion/creed, sex/gender identity, marital status, and veteran/military status.

 It is illegal for a landlord to:

-- Refuse to rent their property or lie about its availability based on a protected class.
+- Refuse to rent their home or lie about its availability based on a protected class.

-- Market the property in a way that indicates favoritism towards a certain class.
+- Market the rental in a way that indicates favoritism towards a certain class.

 - Fail to make reasonable changes to accommodate people with disability.